 indexes—A complete index of all Scripture citations and citations from the Catechism of the Catholic Church is included in the back of each Turning to God’s Word Catholic Bible study to make it easier to search for material about particular passages.
 A topical index is included as well.

 magisterial quotes—Quotations from recent popes and from magisterial documents are sprinkled throughout Turning to God’s Word Catholic Bible studies, offering participants access to comments about Scripture by some of the most deeply spiritual thinkers of our time.

 lesson videos—Authors of our Catholic Bible studies record videos for each lesson, reading through the Scripture passages and explaining key points.
 Most videos run between 10 and 12 minutes, and you have free access so that you can watch them on your home computer at a time that’s convenient for you.
 You can access videos through our online lesson study pages on the study directories located under TtGW studies.
 Because Sing a New Psalm: Communicating with God Through the Prayers of the Church and Scripture and the Rosary: New Testament Mysteries, Old Testament Parallels emphasize a more personal approach to prayer, only introductory videos of those studies are offered.
-One Turning to God’s Word Bible study group in California is sharing a video log of their study of Sing a New Psalm: Communicating with God Through the Prayers of the Church.

 online lesson study pages—Turning to God’s Word Catholic Bible studies feature online study resources, including links to magisterial documents and supplemental commentary by the authors.
 To learn what’s been posted about a particular lesson, go to TtGW studies, select the directory for the Bible study that interests you, and scroll until you find the lesson you want.
 Each online lesson study page includes an ask-us-your-question button that you can use to contact the authors by email with any questions or comments.